Griffdith/2nd-Keyboard-Installer/README.md

 2: Extract it

-3: In the extracted folder, run `Installer.bat` and foldow the programs instructions
+3: In the extracted folder, run `Installer.bat` and follow the programs instructions